Oliver1096/Quant_Finances/README.md

 ## Brownian Motion

 In 1827 the Scottish botanist **Robert Brown** observed the random behavior of pollen particles suspended in water.
-This phenomenon cme to be known as *Brownian motion* .
+This phenomenon came to be known as *Brownian motion* .
 Louis Bachelier in his doctoral work on option pricing in 1900 made numerous advances of this mathematical properties.